 In any given year, if a sufficient number of faculty are eligible and meet the conditions for a sabbatical leave, then the number of one-semester sabbatical leaves at full pay to be granted shall equal or exceed twelve percent (12%) of the total number of faculty eligible to apply in that year.
 This number shall be referred to as the “University Target.”

-For the specific purpose of initial awarding sabbatical leaves on this campus, the authority of the President is delegated to the appropriate dean or equivalent Based upon the number of sabbatical-eligible faculty in each college/school as a proportion of the University Target, each unit will be given a “College or School Target” of one-semester sabbatical leaves at full pay.
+For the specific purpose of initial awarding sabbatical leaves on this campus, the authority of the President is delegated to the appropriate dean or equivalent based upon the number of sabbatical-eligible faculty in each college/school as a proportion of the University Target, each unit will be given a “College or School Target” of one-semester sabbatical leaves at full pay.
 For the purposes of this proportional allocation, the Library and Student Affairs will be treated as separate colleges/schools.

 Academic year sabbaticals at one-half salary or difference-in-pay leaves will not be included in meeting either the “University Target” or the “College/School Target” numbers.